StergiosChatzikyriakidis/Modern_Greek_Literature/README.md

 # Modern_Greek_-Literature
 This repository incliudes raw text data from interwar poets and prose writers.
 The repository includes the following:
-- Poetry: a zipped file categorized by date, author and collection, and one by author only compiled into a single file
+- Interwar_poetry: a zipped file containing interwar poetry categorized by date, author and collection, and a zipped file with the collected works per author
+- Interwar_prose: a zipped file containing interewar prose categorized by date, author and collection

+Acknowledgements: